Severson-Group/eMach/docs/source/contribution.rst

     - Are the physics accurate?
 [Yes or No]
     - Did the reviewer change [the release schedule](https://github.com/orgs/Severson-Group/projects/26/views/1) for the issues bing closed?
 [If yes, briefly explain why]
     - Level 1 re-review instructions (if revisions are requested):
+    - When your PR is approved, **remember to merge via `Squash and Merge`**.
+Please ask if you are unsure of how to do this.

 For any answers of "No," please provide an explanation.